Poiju/ravintolaruletti-mobile/README.md

 1. [Install node.js](https://nodejs.org/en/download/)
 2. [Install git](https://git-scm.com)
 3. [Install Expo Go](https://expo.dev/client) on your mobile device
-4. Run the following lines in your CLI, or the built-in terminal of your code editor:
+4. To install the app with all its associated libraries and dependencies, run the following lines in your CLI or the built-in terminal of your code editor:

 ```
 git clone https://github.com/Poiju/ravintolaruletti-mobile.git

 cd ravintolaruletti-mobile

-(install api key[under construction])

 npm install